AbdulRehmanSayeed/assignment-2-mohammed/README.md

 ***Directions to NWMSU

-1.Take the university lane from highway exit 66 1.follow the directions to get to university
+1. Take the university lane from highway exit 66
+1. follow the directions to get to university
-1.dont get lost
+1. dont get lost